Aftermath: 19 - A Borrower of the Night (2020)

 Newton fidgets, toying with his pen.

-“Myeah, I wouldn’t do it this way,” his imagined version of Newton says, stepping out of his role for a moment, taking on an advisory capacity.
+“Myeah, so I wouldn’t do it this way,” his imagined version of Newton says, stepping out of his role for a moment, taking on an advisory capacity.
 “I’m not sure where the sad comes from?
 But I’m pretty sure you’ll make him sad if you do this.
 Probably it has something to do with his parents abandoning him, and then his uncle shipping him off to be raised by MIT.
 Feeling like no one liked him his whole life?
 Like, really.
 When you’re eight?
 Think about you at eight.”

-Hermann opens a hand, hopeless.
+Hermann slumps back in his chair and opens a hand, hopeless.

 That doesn’t seem ideal.

-“Against my better judgement, I find you incredibly attractive,” Hermann tries, half-heartedly.
+“Against my better judgement, I find you incredibly attractive,” Hermann tries half-heartedly.

 “You do, do you?”
 Newton replies archly, eyebrows quirked suggestively.
 “I’ve had my suspicions.”